Can Ball Pythons Live Together? Making Sense of Keeping Pythons in Pairs

 Being solitary creatures, ball pythons don’t require the presence of other snakes.
 Co-housing them can result in stress, hostility, and even cannibalism.
 They resort to defensive behavior in the wild by coiling tightly and withdrawing their heads—hence their name.

 Ensuring ample hiding spots in captivity is crucial for their well-being and stress reduction.
-Their natural tendencies are mirrored by offering multiple hiding spots within their enclosure, contributing to their comfort.
+Offering multiple hiding spots within their enclosure reflects their natural tendencies, contributing to their comfort.

 Factors to Consider Before Keeping Multiple Ball Pythons Together